-The table below incorporates these indicators of value into the assessment of sensitivity.
+The section below incorporates these indicators of value into the assessment of sensitivity.

-Assessment Criterion Landscape Sensitivity Description Physical Character (including topography and scale) The distinct mounded landform of Cross Hill, in the southern part of the site, contributes positively to landscape character.
+The distinct mounded landform of Cross Hill, in the southern part of the site, contributes positively to landscape character.
 The more gently sloping landform in the north of the site, which falls from 63m to 50m AOD on the edge of Thingwall, indicates lower levels of sensitivity to residential development.

 The small-scale field pattern formed by hedgerows with mature hedgerow trees and a small woodland copse at Cross Hill, provides a modest density of small-scale landscape features, resulting in a higher level of sensitivity to residential development.

-Natural Character The area's use as pastoral farmland, with limited coverage of semi-natural habitats, results in lower sensitivity to residential development.
+The area's use as pastoral farmland, with limited coverage of semi-natural habitats, results in lower sensitivity to residential development.
 Valued natural features include a small woodland copse at Cross Hill and mature hedgerows characterised by hedgerow trees, gorse and bracken, particularly along Lower Thingwall Lane and Holmwood Drive.

 The encroachment of grazed paddocks divided by horse tape dilute traditional land uses and in some places hedgerows are fragmented and post and wire fencing occurs, which lowers sensitivity to residential development.

-Historic landscape character The Cheshire HLC indicates that the area is characterised by ancient fieldscapes (pre-1600), of a semi-regular pattern, which increases sensitivity to residential development.
+The Cheshire Historic Landscape Characterisation indicates that the area is characterised by ancient fieldscapes (pre-1600), of a semi-regular pattern, which increases sensitivity to residential development.

 There are no recorded heritage assets within the area, however the south of the area and Lower Thingwall Lane are of archaeological importance and the area has associations with the Viking occupation of Wirral due to the probable location of the Viking assembly (or Thing) on Cross Hill.
 This time depth increases sensitivity to residential development.

-Character and setting of existing settlement The area plays a role in the separation between Thingwall to the north and Barnston to the south, and the rising landform to the south at Cross Hill restricts intervisibility between these settlements.
+The area plays a role in the separation between Thingwall to the north and Barnston to the south, and the rising landform to the south at Cross Hill restricts intervisibility between these settlements.
 This indicates an increased sensitivity to residential development.

-Views and visual character including Much of the area is visually enclosed by high hedgerows and hedgerow trees indicating a lower sensitivity to residential development. skylines However, Cross Hill is more sensitive to development due to its visual prominence and intervisiblity with adjacent areas.
-Perceptual and experiential qualities A largely rural agricultural landscape although influenced by its proximity to Thingwall and Barnston, fragmented land uses such as horsiculture and aural intrusion from the busy A551 Barnston Road along the western boundary, which disturb the scenic value and limit dark night skies due to existing light sources.
+Much of the area is visually enclosed by high hedgerows and hedgerow trees indicating a lower sensitivity to residential development.

+However, Cross Hill is more sensitive to development due to its visual prominence and intervisibility with adjacent areas.

+A largely rural agricultural landscape although influenced by its proximity to Thingwall and Barnston, fragmented land uses such as horsiculture and aural intrusion from the busy A551 Barnston Road along the western boundary, which disturb the scenic value and limit dark night skies due to existing light sources.
 This indicates lower sensitivity to residential development.

+Overall assessment of landscape sensitivity to future change from residential development

+Low - Moderate